cchalm/blundering-savant/README.md

 [^1]: There is currently no way to generate fine-grained access tokens for collaborator access to repositories owned by individuals.
 When you give a classic Personal Access Token to the bot, you should assume from that point on that it can and will go rogue and attempt to abuse the broad permissions of that access token.
 As a repository owner, use collaborator permission settings and protected branches to restrict the bot's permissions to only the minimum required to perform its intended functions.

+## Installation

+### Option 1: GitHub Action (Recommended)

+The easiest way to run the bot is as a GitHub Action that automatically responds to assigned issues and PR comments.

 #### Setup Instructions

 1. **Configure Repository Variables**: